inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ```
 #### RUNNING TERRAFORM

+1. Navigate to the GPC Terrraform folder
-1. Initialize google cloud cli and make sure you are in the right project
+2. Initialize google cloud cli gcloud init'
-2.
+3. 'gcloud auth application-default login'  terraform can then acces the credentials
+4. Run `Terraform Init`
+5.

 Whitelist your IP
 - go to networking tab